 A few minutes later we parked at Nacpan beach.
 Ignoring the weather, we were pleased with the beach.
 Naсpan beach is spacious, it’s length is about 2 km.
 And there are not many people on the beach all the time.

-That’s how Nacpan beach looks like: a row of tall palms and a wide band of fine sand, smooth entrance to the sea, clean and sandy bottom.
+That’s how Nacpan beach looks like: tall palms and fine sand, smooth entrance to the sea, clean and sandy bottom.
 It’s pleasant to swim and spend time on Nacpan.

 There is a cafe to the right of the entrance to the beach, where we stopped, as it rained from time to time.

-We had lunch in the cafe.
-We ordered fruit shakes, grilled meat, fish and shrimps with rice.
-The prices were average (from 250 to 400 PHP for a dish — $5-$8).
+We had lunch in the cafe – fruit shakes, grilled meat, fish and shrimps with rice.
+The prices were from 250 to 400 PHP for a dish — $5-$8.

-We stayed on Nacpan beach until 3 pm, swam and enjoyed the atmosphere.
+We stayed on Nacpan until 3 pm, swam and enjoyed the beach.
 We really liked Nacpan even in rainy weather.

-The way back to El Nido from Nacpan Beach
+The way to El Nido from Nacpan Beach

-On the way back we decided to rent a tricycle on Nacpan beach for us girls, which would take us to an asphalt road, to save time and not to go on dirt on foot.
-So, our boys drived rented motorbikes by themselves.
+On the way back we decided to rent a tricycle on Nacpan beach for us girls, which would take us to a good road, to save time and not to go in dirt on foot.
+So, our boys drove rented motorbikes by themselves.
 To rent a tricycle cost us 100 PHP per person — $2.

-And again we had enough impressions of the trip – the puddles were so deep that water poured directly into the tricycle, and we had to sit with raised legs.
+And again we had enough impressions of the trip – the puddles were so deep that the water poured directly into the tricycle.

 On the way from Naсpan beach we stopped in El Nido at the gas station and filled 2 liters of gasoline into each motorbike (100 PHP).